Parental benefits

 Standard benefits

 You can get parental benefits for up to 35 weeks.
-You will get 55% of what you earned before getting EI, up to $668 a week.
+You will get 55% of what you earned before getting EI, up to a maximum amount.
+The maximum amount you can get changes every year.

-You can get these benefits for 52 weeks after the week:
+Usually, you cannot continue to get these benefits later than 52 weeks after the week:

-If all of the parents have worked enough hours to get EI parental benefits, they can share these benefits.
+If all the parents have worked enough hours to get EI parental benefits, they can share these benefits.
 If you share, you can get an extra 5 weeks of benefits.
+This means all the parents can share a total of 40 weeks of standard benefits.

 You can share the 40 weeks any way you like, as long as no one takes more than 35 weeks.
 For example, the parents could divide the time in equal parts or one parent could take more.